stajahlee/DM-Power-Core-Version/README.md

 1. **CHARACTER RECORDS**

-    * Build and Manage Player Characters.
+    * Build and Manage Player Characters
-    * Walk through and answer the prompts to create a full character _by the book_.
+    * Walk through the prompts to create a full character _by the book_
     * Levels 1-20
-    * Official options from the offical 5e books : Dungeon Master's Guide, Player's Handbook, and Sword Coast Adventurer's Guide.
+    * All options from the official 5e books : Dungeon Master's Guide, Player's Handbook, and Sword Coast Adventurer's Guide.
-    * All Classes,
+    * All Classes
-    * All Archetype Paths,
+    * All Archetype Paths
-    * All Races,
+    * All Races
-    * All Feats,
+    * All Feats
-    * All Skills,
+    * All Skills
-    * All Proficiencies,
+    * All Proficiencies
-    * All Backgrounds,
+    * All Backgrounds
-    * Stats Options : Rolling Low or High Powered, Standard Recommended Starting Stats, or Custom Entry
+    * Starting Stat Options : Rolling Low (3d6) or High (4d6 drop lowest) Powered or Standard Recommended Starting Stats (15,14,13,12,10,8), or Custom Entry
-    * Level Ups.
-A Character Editor Function allows Level up and prompts new Class Path options, feats, stats increases.
-By the Book.
+    * Level Up function complete.
+Prompts new Class Path options, feats, stats increases, etc. By the Book.
+Complete.
-    * Allows Saving all your characters and loading back up at any time.
+    * Allows Saving/Loading _all_ your character profiles
-    * Limitations : No Multiclassing, No Picking Spells(does show slots available), No Picking Equipment.
+    * Limitations : No Multiclassing, No Picking Spells (does show slots available), No Picking Equipment

 2. **REWARD LOOT HELPER**